Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Equivalent Graphs for -Edge Connectivity and Bi-connectivity

 The block-tree also needs to be shrunk in a similar manner.
 Note that the fact that blocks are connected by shared vertices along with Lemma \ref{lem:bicomp} implies the removal of inactive leaves.
 Any leaf component with no active vertices aside from its cut vertex can be reduced to the cut vertex, and therefore be removed.
 The following is an equivalent of the degree two removal part of Lemma \ref{lem:twoedgetreeprune}.

-\begin{lemma} Two bi-connected components $C_1$ and $C_2$ with no active vertices that share cut vertex $w$ and are only incident to one other cut vertex each, $u$ and $v$ respectively, can be replaced by an edge connecting $u$ and $v$ to create an active-cut equivalent graph. \end{lemma}
+\begin{lemma} Two bi-connected components $C_1$ and $C_2$ with no active vertices that share cut vertex $w$ and are only incident to one other cut vertex each, $u$ and $v$ respectively, can be replaced by an edge connecting $u$ and $v$ to create a $2$-vertex equivalent graph. \end{lemma}

 \begin{proof} As we have removed only $w$, any cut vertex in $H$ is also a cut vertex in $G$.
 As $C_1$ and $C_2$ contain no active vertices, this cut would induce the same partition of active vertices.